-Currently, Dr. Balasubramanyam serves as a member of the Endocrinology, Disease, and Metabolism Board of the American Board of Internal Medicine, and as a member of the Hormone Health Network Committee of the Endocrine Society.
+Currently, Dr. Balasubramanyam serves as a member of the American Board of Internal Medicine (ABIM) Council and the Chair of the Endocrinology, Disease, and Metabolism Board, and as a member of the Hormone Health Network Committee of the Endocrine Society.
 He has served as President of the Association of Program Directors in Endocrinology and Metabolism.

-As of January 2017, Dr. Balasubramanyam reported the following external relationships:
+As of February 2018, Dr. Balasubramanyam reported the following external relationship:

 Work as an author or editor for the following company, with compensation as listed below:

 Mr. Bloom, a thyroid cancer survivor, is co-founder and Executive Director of ThyCa: Thyroid Cancer Survivors’ Association, Inc., where he directs the overall organization, including: operational, technological, and financial management, and maintains collaborations with numerous professional, patient, and community organizations.
 He works closely with the ThyCa Volunteer Board of Directors and committee coordinators.
 He leads committee development and directs fundraising.
 He also develops the program for the Annual International Thyroid Cancer Survivors' Conference and recruits all professional speakers.
 He is a member of the American Board of Internal Medicine Endocrinology, Diabetes, and Metabolism Board.